ARMmbed/BLEIntros/Docs/Advanced/Overview.md

 Reviewing advanced features of standard implementations:

-* The [URI Beacon](../Advanced/URIBeaconAdv.md): dynamic configuration of the URIBeacon on start up and configuration persistence.
+* The [UriBeacon](../Advanced/URIBeaconAdv.md): dynamic configuration of the UriBeacon on start up and configuration persistence.

 * Creating an app for [high data rate, low latency transfers](../Advanced/HighData.md), if you need to transfer large amounts of data.